-- I no longer live in my big beautiful home that I brought my baby boy home to, and created the beautiful home tour blog posts about.
+- I no longer lived in my big beautiful home that I brought my baby boy home to, and created the beautiful home tour blog posts about.

 - I actually laid in bed for weeks, not willing to get up to clean the house or make a meal for my family, because the depression had taken a toll.

-- Arguing became a characteristic of my marriage, and became the new “normal” way of communication for us.
+- Arguing became a characteristic of my marriage and it became the new “normal” way of communication for us.

 - Sudden weight loss became my new diet plan, because I was so ill and sick from stress.

 - A ball cap and sunglasses became my new daily attire when I’d go grocery shopping in a far away town, just in case I didn’t make it far enough away trying to avoid seeing someone I knew.

 There was so much of this that you didn’t see, when I shared a blog post about how to trick yourself in to getting things done or how to style a Hot Dog bar for your girlfriends.
 Why?
 Because my story wasn’t done, so I felt I had nothing to share yet, and because I wanted the blog to be a place full of beauty and happiness.

 I Just Didn’t Talk About It

 Now although I did stay true to myself and “real” when I wrote a blog post about different topics like those, not mentioning that I’m at rock bottom while writing organization how-to’s and styling parties, still feels deceitful.
 I never lied and said “my marriage is perfect, I still live in my big and beautiful home,” etc. … I just didn’t talk about it.

 But I feel by NOT sharing that I was struggling, and still am struggling today, I could really be missing out on the opportunity to help someone else.